restorecommerce/chassis-srv/README.md

 * [NeDB](https://github.com/louischatriot/nedb)

 Providers include generic database handling operations (find, insert, upsert delete, truncate, etc).
 Query parameter structure for all exposed operations is similar with the structure used in [MongoDB](https://docs.mongodb.com/manual/tutorial/getting-started/) queries.
 Database providers can be used as a database abstration by any service that owns a set of resources.
 Furthermore, services can later expose their database operations via gRPC.
+Exposure of these operations is easily achieved using the [resource-base-interface](https://github.com/restorecommerce/resource-base-interface).

 ### Command interface